 The Monash Psychedelic Experience and Effects Survey

 In recent, well-controlled studies, psychedelic compounds have shown promising therapeutic potential for the treatment of a variety of mental health conditions, including depression and anxiety associated with terminal illness, major depressive disorder, and substance use disorders.
 While the mechanisms of this therapy are not fully understood, available evidence suggests that certain subjective elements of the psychedelic experience appear to be linked to therapeutic outcomes.
 However, subjective effects remain poorly characterised.
 We have developed three new measures to probe commonly reported aspects of psychedelic experience and outcomes that may have clinical relevance.
 This study will investigate a number of questions regarding therapeutic mechanism, and validate new scales in an online sample before implementing them within our clinical trials.
-We will open recruitment for this study shortly.

 Further psychedelic studies are being established or in advanced planning, with several exciting projects that aim to examine novel indications, novel therapeutic combinations, and novel treatment elements.
 To learn more about our future studies and support us, please visit our Support page.

 Please visit our Participants page for current and upcoming study details and participation.

 Psychedelic-assisted psychotherapy involves a combined drug and psychological treatment, with participants receiving specialised forms of psychotherapy before, during and after each dosing session.
 The ‘classical’ psychedelics include substances like psilocybin, LSD, DMT and mescaline; the term psychedelic is often used more broadly to include substances like MDMA, ibogaine, and ketamine.